Deepfakes and Synthetic Documents: The US Fraud Crisis

 | Physical counterfeit documents | 42.54% | Declining share |

 The inversion is historic.
 For the first time, digitally fabricated documents outnumber physically forged ones, a trend we analyze in depth in our document fraud statistics report.
-The barrier to entry has collapsed: anyone with a browser and a credit card can access tools that generate plausible payslips, invoices, company registration certificates, and even government-issued ID documents.
+The barrier to entry has collapsed: anyone with a browser and a credit card can access tools that generate plausible payslips, invoices, articles of incorporation, and even government-issued ID documents.

 Deepfakes Beyond Video: The Document Dimension